 NOTE The data in this register is continuously updated and reflects the current conditions.
+NULE The data in this register is continuously updated and reflects the current conditions.

 Mode All

 Remote Command :STATus:QUEStionable:CALibration:EXTended:NEEDed:CONDition?

 Example STAT:QUES:CAL:EXT:NEED:COND?

 Preset 0

 Status Bits/OPC dependencies Sequential command

 Initial S/W Revision Prior to A.02.00